shadygrove/dotnet-custom-validation/README.md

 ```

 ### Other Decisions Made w/ Team
 Use Fluent
-Don't use annotations or IValidatableObject
+Don't use annotations or `IValidatableObject`
-Acquire API and Acquire Link should use same validation approach
+Use the same validation approach across all your projects
 - consider a shared library or nuget package

 Add a Confluence doc on validation guidelines/practices